yogeshdecodes/gatsby-firebase-auth/README.md

 npm install
 gatsby develop
 ```
-Note- one gotcha is you have to install first `npm i firebase@latest` before running `npm install`. sometime it have issues so we have to manually examine and maybe also need to run `npm fix audit` to fix vulnerabilities. so its a good practise to install big packages individually before running `npm i`.
+Note1- one gotcha is you have to install first `npm i firebase@latest` before running `npm install`. sometime it have issues so we have to manually examine and maybe also need to run `npm fix audit` to fix vulnerabilities. so its a good practise to install big packages individually before running `npm i`.

+Note2- Add your domain in firebase authorised domain, otherwise it will run smoothly on localhost but give error on production build.

 # Contributing